digital-botanical-gardens-initiative/dendron-dbgi/vault/BiCICKL-project.md

 https://docs.google.com/document/d/1RgzNW_gL0UVj8oJ3yz7Dj9APq1r5cjR41zsVdcvGdeo/edit#heading=h.ngrefc2bpjv2

 On the 20th February we received the good news that our proposal was accepted !
+Which means we will get support (in the form of time, expertise and implementations from the BiCICKL team, no money) to advance this project.

 ## First meeting

-On the Thursday 02 March 2023 we had a first meeting to launch this small project and discuss initial ideas.
+Today (Thursday 02 March 2023) we had a first meeting to launch this small project and discuss initial ideas.

 The notes have been taken here https://docs.google.com/document/d/12c-W8vjoz81lMu-zJsmPHr-X8WtF0H594T-e8jLZt3Q/edit

-Also backep up there
+Also backed up there [[BiCICKL-project.first-meeting]]